Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100% with the single parameter 'id' clearly documented as 'Task ID'.
-The description doesn't add any additional parameter semantics beyond what the schema provides, so the baseline score of 3 is appropriate.
+Schema coverage is 100% for the single parameter 'id', which is described as 'Task ID'.
+The description does not add further meaning or constraints beyond the schema, so a baseline of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.